cmecmetrics/cmec-module-man/README.md

 String.
 In the quotes, enter the path to the directory used for storing your conda environments.
 For example, in miniconda 3 this might be: ~/miniconda3/envs.
 Your system might have a different environment location, so please consult any documentation about using conda on your platform.
 The setup script can expand the tilde in the path.

 **conda_source_file**
 String.
 In the quotes, enter the path to the file that gets "sourced" to activate conda.
 For example, in miniconda 3 this might be: ~/miniconda3/etc/profile.d/conda.sh.
 Your system might have a different source script, so please consult any documentation about using conda on your platform.
 The setup script can expand the tilde in the path.

+**sample_data_dir**
+String.
+This is a directory for sample data storage.
+Packages that include large datasets will download those datasets to a subfolder in this directory.
+Ideally this is a location with multiple gigabytes of space.
+Users will be prompted before large datasets are downloaded.

 Usage
 ------